WHAT IS MEAD?

 Yes, you read that correctly.
 Just because it is made from honey doesn’t mean it has to be sweet!
-Think about it, grape wine starts off as sweet grape juice, but the finished wine in most cases is dry.
+Think about it, grape wine starts off as sweet grape juice, but the finished wine in most cases is dry (not sweet).
 That is because, during fermentation, the yeast is reducing the sweetness by consuming those sugars and creating alcohol as a byproduct.
 Same thing with mead!
 At the end of the day, just like wine, the sweeter we start, the sweeter the final product.
 I hope that helped loosen some knots in your brain there.

 Even traditional meads made from just honey and water can be made remarkably unique from one another depending on the honey varietal used.
 Just like how in the wine world, a different grape varietal makes a whole different final product in a wine, a different honey varietal will make a whole different final product in a mead.
 It all comes down to the nectar source of the honey.
 If the bees collect the majority of their nectar from orange blossoms, well, you’d then have orange blossom honey which can have some amazing floral and citrusy notes.
 That honey varietal would make a much different mead than one made with buckwheat honey which is very dark and reminiscent of molasses meets petting zoo.
 Yeah, I know, not cool.

 This is a tricky one.
 Industry wise, these terms can be used interchangeably, but don’t be fooled.
 Most mass produced “honey wine” is usually a regular old white wine with honey added, masquerading as a mead.
 Proud meadery owners would rather call their products Mead, but sometimes, to get the point across quicker as to what they actually make, they might refer to it as honey wine, just for the sake of marketing purposes.
 In the end, mead is a fermented beverage made from at least 51% of its sugar sources coming from honey, not wine with honey added.

 IT CAN BE WHATEVER YOU WANT IT TO BE